github/opensource.guide/_articles/en-US/how-to-contribute.md

 * **Issue tracker:** Where people discuss issues related to the project.
 * **Pull requests:** Where people discuss and review changes that are in progress.
-* **Discussion forums or mailing lists:** Some projects may use these channels for conversational topics (for example _"How do I..."_ or _"What do you think about..."_ instead of bug reports or feature requests).
+* **Discussion forums or mailing lists:** Some projects may use these channels for conversational topics (for example, _"How do I..."_ or _"What do you think about..."_ instead of bug reports or feature requests).
 Others use the issue tracker for all conversations.
 * **Synchronous chat channel:** Some projects use chat channels (such as Slack or IRC) for casual conversation, collaboration, and quick exchanges.

 ## Finding a project to contribute to